-This article describes how to use Let's Encrypt to automatically generate and install an SSL certificate on a semi-managed server.
+This article describes how to use Let's Encrypt to automatically generate and install an SSL certificate on an unmanaged server.

 Let's Encrypt is part of an initiative to encrypt as much World Wide Web traffic as possible.
 It is designed to make the creation and installation of SSL certificates a simple process that can be done with just a few commands.

-On a semi-managed server, you generate and install SSL certificates at the command line.
+On an unmanaged server, you generate and install SSL certificates at the command line.
 There are numerous client applications that enable you to do this for Let's Encrypt.
 However, Let's Encrypt recommends the Certbot client.